96ibman/lecturenotes-TeX-Style/readme.md

    \tableofcontents
    \end{document}
    ```
-3. See `main.tex` for a full usage demonstration including:
+3. See `main.pdf` for a full usage demonstration.

 ## Dependencies
 All dependencies are standard CTAN packages: